7 Best Podcast Software to Edit and Record Your Show (2021)

 In addition to my guide on podcast hosting which covers how to get your podcast on all of the major podcast directories like iTunes, you need the podcast software to record and edit your shows.

-To make your podcast launch easier, I ranked and reviewed some of the best podcast software based on key features, pricing, voice-over functionality, and more.
+To make your podcast launch easier, I ranked and reviewed some of the best podcast software based on key features, pricing, voice-over functionality, support, and more.

 Let’s get started.